 Minimalism triggers my fear of not being perfect

-The reason why I don't like labels so much is because they put me in the box, and I feel like I have to check all those marks on the list in order to be able to apply a certain label to my lifestyle.
+The reason why I don't like labels so much is because they put me in the box, and I feel like I have to check all those boxes on the list in order to use a certain label.
 Simply put, I must be perfect.
 I honestly hate this word as nobody ever knows what is perfect, yet it still exists.
 The idea of perfect minimalism, for instance, is just alienating, because who the hell decides how many things you can own to call yourself a minimalist?
 However, I completely understand that words and labels exist for a reason and play an important role in our society, that is why we give them so much power over our lives.
 If I call myself a minimalist I want to make sure I don't randomly buy stuff, I buy it only when I need it, that I buy things that have multiple purposes, and I don't own duplicates.
 If I don't live according to those standards, I start feeling guilty, which turns into major anxiety.

 I already overthink my life on so many different levels.
 When every purchase becomes painful, I realize it's problematic.
 Nobody said minimalism is easy, but does it have to be so hard?
 Is my desire to sometimes buy more than I need caused by my greed or inability to resist?
 Am I too weak for this?
 Am I not better than a materialist?
 All these questions can drive me insane if I let myself go further.